zimingluo/zimingluo.github.io/_pages/about.md

   - /about.html
 ---

 👋 Welcome to my page!
 I earned my Master degree in Electrical and Computer Engineering from the [University of Michigan - Ann Arbor](https://ece.engin.umich.edu/) in 2024, with a specialization in machine learning and natural language processing.
-I'm currently work with Prof. Nihar B. Shah as an research assisant at Carnegie Mellon University.
+I'm currently working with Prof. [Nihar B. Shah](https://www.cs.cmu.edu/~nihars/) as an research assisant at Carnegie Mellon University.

 🔍 My research focuses on advancing LLM-based systems, with an emphasis on enabling explainable and faithful reasoning across modalities.
-I am passionate about designing intelligent agents that not only excel in processing and integrating diverse data modality, but also align closely with human values.
+I am aslo passionate about designing intelligent agents that not only excel in processing and integrating diverse data modality, but also align closely with human values.

 👀 I am currently seeking a Ph.D. position and would be excited to explore potential opportunities.
 If you have any openings or would like to discuss collaboration, please don’t hesitate to shoot me an email!